Caloric Feeding for Puppies

-Fiber dilutes caloric energy and can displace the energy of other nutrients so ideally, fiber is fed to puppies after a meal and should not be a large component of the day’s food intake.
 Fiber plays a role in the optimal functioning of the gastrointestinal (GI) tract and is also a source of short-chain fatty acids for intestinal cells.
 Fiber should be included in the diet but a more than moderate amount of fiber intake can cause a puppy problems.
 High amounts of fiber decreases nutrient digestion and its availability and also impacts the absorption of lipids, calcium, iron, and zinc.

-Puppy Bio-Math and Allometric Equations
+Puppy Bio-Math Equations

 Caloric feeding for puppies uses “biomath” to calculate the number of calories or kcals a puppy particularly needs each day.
 It is additionally important to understand nutrient density of food.
 Nutrient density is not covered in this particular guide.
-Full information about Caloric Feeding for Dogs was the first article under the recommended foundational reading links listed at the beginning of this guide.
+Full information about Caloric Feeding for Dogs is the second article under the recommended foundational reading links listed at the beginning of this guide.
 That guide will teach you about what calories are.
 If you did not yet read it, head over there now and then come back here.
 You need a foundational understanding of calories to feed puppies.

 Daily Energy Requirements (DER) for Puppies